gosman/mailgun-php-email-validator/README.md

 # mailgun-php-email-validator

+# Mailgun V3 API email validation functions for PHP

-Please make sure to use your Email Validation Key which can be found by logging in to your Mailgun account and navigating to the following URL https://app.mailgun.com/app/account/security
+# Please make sure to use your Email Validation Key which can be found by logging in to your Mailgun account and navigating to the following URL https://app.mailgun.com/app/account/security

-Mailgun V3 API email validation functions for PHP
+Calls the Mailgun V3 API and parses a single E-Mail Address for validation

 ```
 validateEmail($apiPublicKey, $emailAddress)
 ```

-Calls the Mailgun V3 API and parses a single E-Mail Address for validation and returns a JSON response
+Sample JSON response

 ```
 {